All Episodes

 They never told you about eight years of failure.

-You know, you know, go back.
+You know, go back.

 Richard Jewell is 96 and they've only gotten worse.